 The final verdict

-Whether your kid is heading off to high school or going to college, an iPad can be a worthy investment to help them finish their school work, especially if you find some back-to-school deals on the best iPad for students (opens in new tab).
+Whether your kid is heading off to high school or going to college, an iPad can be a worthy investment to help them finish their school work, especially since you can find some back-to-school deals on the best iPad for students.

 The flexibility and portability of an iPad are unmatched by a traditional laptop or MacBook, meaning it can fit better into more lifestyles and study routines than other devices.
 There is a tradeoff, though.
-The iPad Pro and iPad Air 5 are both very capable machines; however, you will need some accessories to get the absolute most out of the iPad experience.
-Those accessories cost extra money on top of the price of the iPad you choose, so remember to factor that in when comparing costs with other devices.
-Despite this concern, an iPad will certainly provide more than enough power and flexibility for your student — it's just a matter of considering their individual needs to make the right purchase.
+The iPad Pro and iPad Air are both very capable machines; however, you will need some accessories to get the absolute most out of the iPad experience.
+Be sure to factor in the prices of accessories when comparing costs with other devices.
+Despite this concern, an iPad will certainly provide more than enough power and flexibility for your student and may even be able to be your student's primary computing device — it's just a matter of considering their individual needs to make the right purchase.

 Luke Filipowicz has been a writer at iMore, covering Apple for nearly a decade now.
 He writes a lot about Apple Watch and iPad but covers the iPhone and Mac as well.
 He often describes himself as an "Apple user on a budget" and firmly believes that great technology can be affordable if you know where to look.
 Luke also heads up the iMore Show — a weekly podcast focusing on Apple news, rumors, and products but likes to have some fun along the way.